chanux/summershades/README.md

 Then I went on an figured it out.
 I showed it to my colleagues and one wanted the color bands for her name too.
 Then I decided to make this.

+How?
+---

-If you don't want to look at the code, following is how the colors are made.
+*If you don't want to look at the code, following is how the colors are made.*

-Every three charachters is used to make Red, Green and Blue hex values.
-Color values vary from 0-255.
+Each triplet of charachters represent Red, Green and Blue intensities hexadecimal.

+Color intensity values vary from 0-255.

-Number English alphabet starting from zero.
-Then apply following algorithm. color value = letter index x 10 + floor(lette index / 5)
+Number English alphabet starting from zero (0-25).

+Then apply following algorithm.

+color intensity value = letter index x 10 + floor(letter index / 5)

 Demo
 ----